Ron Randell: Columbia Pictures

 In February 1948 he was being sought after to appear in a Broadway play The Rats of Norway.

-In July 1948, Columbia announced Randell would play another detective hero, in The Lone Wolf and His Lady (1949), hoping it would lead to more but there was no follow-up.
+In July 1948, Columbia announced Randell would play another detective hero, The Lone Wolf, in The Lone Wolf and His Lady (1949), hoping it would lead to more but there was no follow-up.
 In November 1948 a Washington Post profile called Randell "a lot of fun, looks a bit like James Mason."

 The studio put him in a support role in a Make Believe Ballroom (1949).
 "This will be the final major assignment I understand", wrote the Los Angeles Times in September 1948.
 Filmink magazine later noted this was when Columbia seemed to lose interest in Randell.

 In October, Randell married for the first time.

 In November 1948, Randell was told he needed to leave the country under the terms of his visa.
 By January 1949, it was announced his Columbia contract had lapsed.
 He was mentioned as a possible star for a production of Robbery Under Arms by Michael Balcon that was not made.

 In April, he appeared in a production of Kraft Television Theatre, Wicked Is the Vine, based on a play by Australian Sumner Locke Elliott.
 He was in Omoo-Omoo, the Shark God (1949).